paalamugan/mongodb-corrupted-data-recovery-script/README.md

 **Important Note**

 `Only supported in linux operator.
-We refer to you to use ubuntu`.
+We recommend to you to use ubuntu`.

 ### Node Engine